KatherineMichel/church-website-and-marketing-on-a-budget/web_hosting_primer.md

 Static content can be rendered in a simpler way than dynamic content.
 Static content can be rendered by a regular web browser, without the use of a more sophisticated tool called a server.
 Also, the content of a static page does not change after being rendered by the browser.

+However, there is a limit to the level of scale that can be achieved by simply rendering HTML, CSS, and JavaScript via browser.